wyattDockstader/student-workbook/src/reflections/wk3/Day1-journal.md

-Read Advancing with JS > ES6 modules and answer the following questions What problem does using exports solve?
+<b>What problem does using exports solve?</b>
+Using exports makes your encapsilated code modules accessible to importing modules.

-How does export differ from export default?
+<b>How does export differ from export default?</b>
+Export default doesnt require the use of named declerations and export default can only be used once in a module.

-What is a benefit of using the Module System?
+<b>What is a benefit of using the Module System?</b>
+Privacy, modules  are private by default and code is shared by using export ind import.